-Homemade pierogies are so much tastier than frozen store.
+Homemade pierogies are so much tastier than store-bought frozen pierogies.
 They are a perfect winter comfort food.
 It’s a great way to enjoy your homemade cottage cheese and sauerkraut.
 They also freeze well to make a wonderful and wholesome “instant” meal for those crazy weeknight evenings.

 - 2½ cups flour

 - 1 egg (see notes for a vegan option)

 - Approximately ½ cup milk (enough to make a dough)

 - Mix all the dough ingredients together.
 Kneed for 5-10 minutes until you get a nice smooth dough.
 Cover with a damp towel, and let rest while you prepare your fillings.
 See notes for a link to recipes for filling pierogies.

 - Roll out your dough to ¼" thick.
 Cut out 6" circles.
 Put 1 tbsp of filling in the centre of each circle.
 Fold the circle in half to make a semi circle and seal the edges.
 They don't have to look pretty, you just need to keep the filling in.

 - To cook the pierogies, drop a few into a pot of boiling water, careful to avoid crowding them.
 Let them boil until they float (about 5 minutes).